Near-Field Communication (NFC) explained

 - Controlled access: In a controlled access system, i.e. in workplaces, hotel rooms or fitness centers, the technology is used to read an NFC tag that is attached to an object.
 The NFC tag contains information that is used to control access to the object and can be read by an NFC reader that is connected to a control system.

-- Travel: Most passports have an embedded RFID chip which can be read by NFC hardware.
+- Travel: Most passports have an embedded NFC chip which can be read by NFC hardware.
 This has been a boon for the travel industry as it has led to speedier border crossing / airplane boarding times.

 - Bodily implants: NFC chips can be implanted into a human or animal’s body, to store information which can be read by an NFC reader.
 The chip can i.e. be used for unlocking doors or making payments, but can also be used to store medical information like allergies or medications.

 - Embedded experiences: Art museums, such as the Museum of London, are using NFC to digitally enhance its exhibits.
 By scanning a NDC chip with the smartphone, visitors can be provided with additional information.